VeraCologne/LearningBlog/content/posts/2019-01-22-transactional-analysis.markdown

 ---
 layout: post
-title:  "The One With Transactional Analysis"
+title:  "The One with Transactional Analysis"
 date:   2019-01-22 22:13:47 +0100
 tags:
 - communication